Integration with the NVIDIA stereo driver

 Now everything is ready to enable the NVidia Stereoscopic driver.
 Open from the Start menu or Display Properties -> "Nvidia Control Panel".
 In it appears the "Stereoscopic Display Type" selection box.
 Choose your previously created 3D virtual display (profile).

-Should probably choose a display to use each time before 3D mode, because the setting will be cleared after turning off the power and the display selection is not shown in the control panel.
+Should choose a display to use each time before entering the 3D mode, because the interface has a bug and doesn't remember the setting.
+It will be cleared after turning off the power and the display selection is not shown in the control panel.

 1. Open the "Nvidia Control Panel".